-The school employs a number of sanctions to enforce the school rules, and to ensure a safe and positive learning environment.
+The school employs a number of sanctions to enforce the school rules, and to ensure a safe and positive learning environment and to strive to send children out prepared to be good citizens in today's diverse society.
 We employ each sanction appropriately to each individual situation.